msolides-2023/MU5MES01-2023/INSTALL.md

 4. Create a new conda environment from the file `fenicsx-0.6.0.yaml`.
 This will install the major required packages for the course.
 You can read the file `fenicsx-0.6.0.yaml` to see which packages are installed.
 The installation can take a few minutes.
 The ``--force`` option is used to overwrite an existing environment with the same name.
     ```
+    conda install -n base conda-libmamba-solver
+    conda config --set solver libmamba
     conda env create --file fenicsx-0.6.0.yml --force
     ```
+The first two lines are needed to use the new conda solver `mamba` instead of the default `conda` solver.
+This can be useful to avoid conflicts with the `pyvista` package and have a quicker installation.

 5. Install the xserver.
 This is required to run the graphical interface of pyvista.
     - On Linux, assuming that you are using a Debian-based distribution (e.g. Ubuntu), run the following command: